Cela24k/Battleship/README.md

 # Battleship
-Web Technologies and Applications's course project
+Web Technologies and Applications's class project

 Game logic
 Battleship is a turn-based guessing game for two players.
 Each player has two grids of